lucpod/ticketless/README.md

   - How to publish messages (pub/sub) through SNS
   - How to store unit of works on SQS
   - How to create background workers with AWS Lambda
-  - + a lot of other useful stuff, like:
+  - ... and a lot of other useful things, like:
     - Serverless Application Mode (SAM) and Cloudfront
     - AWS Roles, Policies and the security model in general
     - The AWS Command Line interface